 The other problem, she adds, is that family members may misinterpret the child’s inability to speak as a form of defiance, and conclude that parents just need to be tougher on their kid.

 The same thing applies to children with other mental health and learning disorders.

 Skepticism on ADHD

-“We often see this with ADHD, where people in the extended family say the kid just needs to try harder, he isn’t putting forth enough effort,” says David Anderson, PhD, the Director of National Programs at the Child Mind Institute.
+“We often see this with ADHD, where people in the extended family say the kid just needs to try harder, they aren’t putting forth enough effort,” says David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 “The relatives tend to see kids in leisure activities, like watching TV or playing on the computer, where their focus is fine.
 They don’t see them in school, so they invalidate the difficulty they’re truly having there.”

 Skepticism may be especially aggressive when medication is involved, Dr. Anderson adds.
 “One of the difficulties for ADHD is that medication is one of the frontline treatments, so all the stigma that goes along with psychiatric medication is something that parents have to hear about, even though ADHD medication is among the most researched and the safest when monitored by a child or adolescent psychiatrist.”

 Cathy Lord, PhD, an autism expert at UCLA, says pushback from family members is a “huge problem” with young children on the spectrum, for whom early diagnosis and treatment are crucial.
 “Often the first reaction of grandparents, and friends, too, is, ‘Oh no, no, they’re so cute.’
 How can that possibly be true?’ ”